bcgov/aqwarnings/frontend/warnings/2025-08-18_wildfire_smoke_issue.md

 The Regions of BC highlighted on the map are being impacted or are likely to be impacted by wildfire smoke over the next 24-48 hours.

-Localized smoke from the Mount Underwood fire may Port Alberni.
+Localized smoke from the Mount Underwood fire may periodically impact Port Alberni.

 During a wildfire, smoke conditions can change quickly over short distances and can vary considerably hour-by-hour.